dstrebkov/data-scientist-plus-projects/13-linear-algebra/README.md

 Provided dataset features include: client gender, client age, client salary, number of people in client's family.

-Target feature is number of insurance payments to the client for the last `5` years.
+Target feature is a number of insurance payments to the client for the last `5` years.

 ## Task